NicBuihner/work-tools/GSuite/Users/README.md

    you to go through an offline oauth2 flow to generate a token before using the Python API to extract all users as JSON.
-2. The JSON consistes of a list of dict-like nested objects that need to be flattened.
-What that means that we need to normalized the nested dicts into a flat dict using json2csv.py.
+2. The JSON consistes of a list of dict-like nested objects that need to be flattened using json2csv.py.
 A nested dict looks like the following:
    ```
    {
      "primaryEmail": "EmailAddress",